Isle of Sheppey: Maritime history

 The dockyard and port at Sheerness today are a significant feature of the Isle of Sheppey's economy, which includes the extensive export/import of motor vehicles, and a large steel works, with extensive railway fixtures.
 The island is, however, suffering from an economic recession and these industries are not as extensive as they once were.

 The area immediately outside the dockyard was occupied by dockyard workers, who built wooden houses and decorated them with Admiralty blue paint illegally acquired from the dockyard.
 This area was, and still is, known as Blue Town, though it is now mostly occupied by the Sheerness Steel complex.

 Beyond Blue Town, an outlying residential area overlooking the sea was chiefly designed for various government officials.
 This area became known as Mile Town because it is one mile (1.6 km) from Sheerness.

 About 200 shipwrecks are recorded around the coast of Sheppey, the most famous being the SS Richard Montgomery, a liberty ship loaded with bombs and explosives that grounded on sandbanks during the Second World War.
 As of 2004 plans were discussed with a view to removing the threat from the Montgomery.
 These include encasing the ship in concrete or removing the bombs; no firm decision has been made.
-New research commissioned by the Government in 2005–06 has suggested that the threat has passed and that constant surveillance should ensure the safety of the immediate community.
+New research commissioned by the Government in 2005–06 suggested that the threat has passed and that constant surveillance should ensure the safety of the immediate community.